 Gastrointestinal symptoms can also be a sign of ovarian cancer, including abdominal bloating or swelling, loss of appetite, indigestion, nausea, gas, diarrhea, constipation, frequent urination or fullness, even after eating small meals.

 The presence of these symptoms does not mean a woman has ovarian cancer; they could be early indicators of any number of issues.
-At Yale Medicine, we advise seeking a doctor's opinion quickly if any of these symptoms arise.

 How is ovarian cancer diagnosed?